 According to the most recent estimates from the World Health Organization (WHO) and the Joint United Nations Programme on HIV/AIDS, 34 million people around the world had HIV in 2010.
-About one-half were women, and one-tenth were children under age 15.
+About one-half were women, and one-tenth were children younger than age 15.

-The National Institute of Allergy and Infectious Diseases has more information on HIV/AIDS statistics.
+The National Institute of Allergy and Infectious Diseases has more information on understanding HIV/AIDS.

-About 18% of those infected with HIV in the United States are unaware of their infection.2 Young adults aged 25 to 34 accounted for 28% of new HIV infections in the United States in 2011, and young p eople 13 to 24 years old accounted for 21 %.2 That year, women accounted for an estimated 10,512, or 21%, of the estimated 50,199 new HIV cases in the United States.2
+About 18% of those infected with HIV in the United States are unaware of their infection.2 Young adults ages 25 to 34 accounted for 28% of new HIV infections in the United States in 2011, and young people 13 to 24 years old accounted for 21 %.2 That year, women accounted for an estimated 10,512—or 21%—of the estimated 50,199 new HIV cases in the United States.2

 The CDC collects statistics about HIV/AIDS in the United States, including the number of new infections and the number of infections in different groups.
 Visit the CDC's website for more statistics about HIV/AIDS in the United States.